 An optimized solution

 MTI's newest form of solid-state joining, Low Force Friction Welding, also has the potential to bring additional benefits to the oil and gas industry.
-Along with the highlights listed above, Low Force Friction Welding can improve cycle times, create welds with little to no flash and can accommodate a wider range of parts.What can friction welding do for you?
+Along with the highlights listed above, Low Force Friction Welding can improve cycle times, create welds with little to no internal flash and can accommodate a wider range of parts.What can friction welding do for you?

 Discover more about the many advantages friction welding has to offer in the oil and gas industry.
 MTI is committed to working with you to build you a part, build a machine to make your part, or help you make your part even better.
 We’ve been serving the oil and gas industry for years, and we’re equipped and prepared to help you.
 Contact us now to start the process.